LostInZoom/cartagen/docs/notebooks.rst

 - The `first one <https://mybinder.org/v2/gh/LostInZoom/cartagen-notebooks/HEAD?filepath=tuto_basemap_creation.ipynb>`_
-  aims at providing a look on topographic map generalisation as it involves road network simplification, buildings and builsing blocks generalisation and much more.
+  aims at providing a look on topographic map generalisation as it involves road network simplification, buildings and building blocks generalisation and much more.

 - The `second one <https://mybinder.org/v2/gh/LostInZoom/cartagen-notebooks/HEAD?filepath=tuto_point_dataset_generalisation.ipynb>`_